-- may invest in debt securities of issuers located anywhere in the world, including emerging markets; - may invest up to 100% of the Fund's assets in foreign denominated debt securities; - focuses the portfolio primarily on debt securities rated investment grade but may also invest up to 20% of the Fund's assets in non-investment grade securities: - uses a bottom-up investment approach investments are selected primarily based on fundamental analysis of issuers and/or securities and their potential in light of their current financial condition and industry position, as well as market, economic, political and regulatory conditions: - considers factors for debt securities such as an instrument's credit quality, collateral characteristics, and indenture provisions and the issuer's management ability, capital structure, leverage, and ability to meet its current obligations; - may also consider quantitative models that systematically evaluate these and other factors: - takes into consideration ESG factors as set out under ESG Approach of Portfolio Manager and Sub-advisors - MFS IMC (attributable to Equity and Fixed Income) beginning on page 218; and may invest in securities of other investment funds, including mutual funds and exchange-traded funds, that may be managed by the Manager, sub-advisor and/or an affiliate or associate of the Manager and/or sub-advisor and, in selecting these underlying funds, uses the same criteria as it uses for selecting individual securities as described above.
+- may invest in debt securities of issuers located anywhere in the world, including emerging markets;

+- may invest up to 100% of the Fund's assets in foreign denominated debt securities;

+- focuses the portfolio primarily on debt securities rated investment grade but may also invest up to 20% of the Fund's assets in non-investment grade securities;

+- uses a bottom-up investment approach -

+investments are selected primarily based

+on fundamental analysis of issuers and/or

+securities and their potential in light of

+their current financial condition and

+industry position, as well as market,

+economic, political and regulatory

+conditions:

+- considers factors for debt securities such as an instrument's credit quality, collateral characteristics, and indenture provisions and the issuer's management ability, capital structure, leverage, and ability to meet its current obligations;

+- may also consider quantitative models that systematically evaluate these and other factors;

+- has adopted the responsible investment approach set out under Responsible Investment Approach of Portfolio Manager and Sub-advisors - MFS IMC (attributable to Equity and Fixed Income) beginning on page Error!
+Bookmark not defined.; and

+- may invest in securities of other investment funds, including mutual funds and exchange-traded funds, that may be managed by the Manager, sub-advisor

+and/or an affiliate or associate of the Manager and/or sub-advisor and, in selecting these underlying funds, uses the same criteria as it uses for selecting individual securities as described above.